-1 (c) The obligations of any person to report abuse or neglect of a child or vulnerable adult 2 under the laws of this state are not changed by a person's participation in collaborative law.
-3 Comment 4 The relationship between the act and the standards of professional responsibility for 5 collaborative lawyers is discussed in the Prefatory Note at .
-In the interests of clarity, this 6 section reaffirms that the act does not change the professional responsibility or child abuse and 7 neglect reporting obligations of all professionals who participate in collaborative law.
-8 9 SECTION 15.
+The relationship between the act and the standards of professional responsibility for collaborative lawyers is discussed in the Prefatory Note at 10.
+In the interests of clarity, this section reaffirms that the act does not change the professional responsibility or child abuse and neglect reporting obligations of all professionals, lawyers and non lawyers alike, who participate in a collaborative law process.

+SECTION 15.
 UNIFORMITY OF APPLICATION AND CONSTRUCTION.
+In

-In 10 applying and construing this [act], consideration should be given to the need to promote 11 uniformity of the law with respect to its subject matter among states that enact it.
-12 Comment 13 14 One of the goals of the Collaborative Law Act is to make the law uniform among the 15 States.
-However, the drafters contemplate the act as a floor for collaborative law participation 16 agreements rather than a ceiling, one that provides a uniform starting point for collaborative law 17 but which respects diversity and the need for future development.
-18 19 While the drafters recognize that some such variations of collaborative law are inevitable 20 given its dynamic and diverse nature and early stage of development the specific benefits of 21 uniformity should also be emphasized.
-As discussed in the Prefatory Note (at), uniform 22 adoption of this act will make the law governing collaborative law more accessible and certain in 23 key areas.
-Collaborative lawyers and parties will know the standards under which collaborative 24 law participation agreements will be enforceable courts can reasonably anticipate how the statute 25 will be interpreted.
-Moreover, uniformity of the law will provide greater protection of collaborative law than any one state has the capacity to provide.
-No matter how much protection 26 27 one state affords confidentiality of collaborative law communications, for example, the 28 communication will not be protected against compelled disclosure in another state if that state 29 does not have the same level of protection.
-30 31 SECTION 16.
-RELATION TO ELECTRONIC SIGNATURES IN GLOBAL AND 32 NATIONAL COMMERCE ACT.
-This act modifies, limits, and supersedes the federal 33 Electronic Signatures in Global and National Commerce Act, 15 U.S.C.
-Section 7001 et. seq., but does not modify, limit or supersede Section 101 (c) of that act, 15 U.S.C.
-Section 7001(c), or 34
+applying and construing this Uniform Act, consideration must be given to the need to promote uniformity of the law with respect to its subject matter among states that enact it.

+One of the goals of the act is to make the law uniform among the States.
+However, the drafters contemplate the act will serve as a floor for collaborative law participation agreements rather than a ceiling, one that provides a uniform starting point for the collaborative law process but which respects diversity and the need for future development of this emerging dispute resolution option.

+While the drafters recognize that some such variations of the collaborative law process are inevitable given its dynamic and diverse nature and early stage of development, the specific benefits of uniformity of law should also be emphasized.
+As discussed in the Prefatory Note (at 21), uniform adoption of this act will make the law governing the collaborative law process more accessible and certain in key areas and will thus encourage parties to participate in a collaborative law process.
+Collaborative lawyers and parties will know the standards under which collaborative law participation agreements will be enforceable and courts can reasonably anticipate how the statute will be interpreted.
+Moreover, uniformity of the law will provide greater protection of the collaborative law process than any one state has the capacity to provide.
+No matter how much protection one state affords confidentiality of collaborative law communications, for example, the communication will not be protected against compelled disclosure in another state if that state does not have the same level of protection.

+SECTION 16.
+RELATION TO ELECTRONIC SIGNATURES IN GLOBAL AND

+- NATIONAL COMMERCE ACT.
+This [act] modifies, limits, and supersedes the federal - 34 Electronic Signatures in Global and National Commerce Act, 15 U.S.C.
+Section 7001 et. seq., - but does not modify, limit, or supersede Section 101 (c) of that act, 15 U.S.C.
+Section 7001(c), or - authorize electronic delivery of any of the notices described in Section 103(b) of that act, 15